NVIDIA/NeMo/docs/source/nlp/nemo_megatron/peft/lora_tutorial.md

     1. Train a LoRA model on a simple Extractive QA task.
     2. Inspect the trained LoRA model showing the parameters it contains.
     3. Run inference with the based model with the LoRA parameters.
-    4. Merge the LoRA parameters into the base model and run inference again on the merged model.

 In this tutorial we will be focusing on LoRA, but the training and evaluation methods described here will be applicable for other Parameter-efficient finetuning (PEFT) methods in NeMo.